ZxyLinkstart/CL-STR/README.md

 conda env create -f environment.yml conda activate clstr
 ```
-3. Download the Meta Animation
+3. Download the Meta Animation (coming soon)

+## We will upload the pre-trained models and dataset.